-Neither FCA nor any related person of FCA recommends, buys, or sells for client accounts, securities in which FCA or any related person of FCA has a material financial interest.
+B. Do you or a related person recommend to clients, or buy or sell for client accounts, securities in which you or a related person has a material financial interest?

-FCA and/or representatives of FCA may buy or sell securities, at or around the same time as those securities are recommended to clients.
-This practice creates a situation where FCA and/or representatives of FCA are in a position to materially benefit from the sale or purchase of those securities.
-Therefore, this situation creates a conflict of interest.
-FCA has a personal securities transaction policy in place to monitor the personal securities transaction and securities holdings of each of FCA's Access Persons and are not permitted to front run or disadvantage trading for client accounts.
-Can I get a copy of your Code of Ethics?
-Yes, a copy of FAC's Code of Ethics is available upon request.
-You may make the request through your FCA Advisor or by emailing compliance@fortiscapitaladvisors.com. В. Do you or a related person recommend to clients, or buy or sell for client accounts, securities in which you or a related person has a material financial interest?
-No. C. Do you or a related person invest in the same securities that you or a related person recommends to clients?
+A portion of the investment product fees paid to Timber Point Global Allocation Fund (ticker: CGHIX) and Timber Point Alternative Income Fund (ticker: AIIFX), (collectively referred to as "Timber Point Funds") is paid to related portfolio managers, David Cleary and Patrick Mullin, and their firm, Timber Point Capital Management ("TPCM") for the investment advisory services provided to the fund.
+The Timber Point Funds have a net expense ratio of 2.56% (CGHIX) and 2.60% (AIIFX).
+David Cleary, Patrick Mullin, and TPCM receive 0.90% (CGHIX) and 0.80% (AIIFX) for management of the Timber Point Funds.

+C. Do you or a related person invest in the same securities that you or a related person recommends to clients?

 Yes.
-Your FCA Advisor, the people we supervise, or our affiliates may take positions in the same securities as you.
-As a result, there may be times when a conflict of interest arises and it is possible for an investment decision to benefit them more than you.
-To manage these conflicts we have adopted the following principles governing personal investment activities of the people we supervise: • The client's interests will be placed first at all times. • All personal securities transactions will be conducted in such a manner as to avoid any actual or potential conflict of interest. • No one may take inappropriate advantage of their positions.
+Your Advisor, the people we supervise, or our affiliates may take positions in the same securities as you.
+As a result, there will be times when a conflict of interest arises, and it is possible for an investment decision to benefit them more than you.
+To manage these conflicts we have adopted the following principles governing the personal investment activities of the people we supervise:

+- The client's interests will be placed first at all times. - All personal securities transactions will be conducted in such a manner as to avoid any actual or potential conflict of interest. - No access person may take inappropriate advantage of his or her positions.

 D. Do people at your firm recommend securities to clients, or buy or sell securities for client accounts, at or about the same time that he or she buys or sells the same securities for his or her own account?

-Yes, your FCA Advisor may take positions in the same securities as you and as a regular course of business your positions may be bought and sold alongside your Advisor.
+Yes, your Advisor is allowed to take positions in the same securities as you and as a regular course of business your positions may be bought and sold alongside your Advisor.
 We have imposed policy restrictions on all our personnel with respect to transactions in their own accounts and accounts over which they have control or a beneficial interest.
 Trading restrictions prohibit unacceptable trading practices such as front running, crossing trades with customers, and insider trading.
 Our Code of Ethics requires that we comply with applicable Federal securities laws and that we report violations of the Code of Ethics.
 People we supervise must report their personal transactions and holdings periodically and get preclearance before buying a security in an initial public offering or private offering.

 When possible, people we supervise must trade alongside you and receive identical pricing.
 When this is not possible (example: trading at various custodians) the people we supervise must first buy for your accounts and then him/herself.
 When selling, a supervised person must sell his/her shares after a Client's shares are sold.
-Even though FCA believes that this places the Client in a favorable trading position, this practice may result in Clients receiving worse pricing than access persons due to changes in the market.
+Even though Fortis believes that this places the Client in a favorable trading position, this practice may result in Clients receiving worse pricing than access persons due to changes in the market.